BardicDefense/purple-hack/README.md

 The following each raise the difficulty by one level: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
 The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will lower the difficulty.

-## Darkness & Blindness

-Wise characters carry illumination--magical or mundane--when exploring at night or underground.
-Typical light sources enable normal vision within a particular radius.

-**Low light**: In low light conditions (e.g. at night without a light source), characters suffer a -2 penalty to attack rolls and move at half speed.

-**Pitch darkness or blindness**: Characters in pitch darkness or blindness suffer a -4 penalty to attack rolls, armor class, and saving throws, and have Speed 10.
-A character with the Blindfighting skill would not suffer the penalties while in combat.

 ## Doors

 Along with puddles, the bane of adventurers' existence.